 Verma showed Reddy a photograph of two rats munching on the laddoos.

 “This was your Baba who bit your laddoos,” he whispered.
 Verma later told me that he had no intention to embarrass Reddy by showing the photos to others.

 Reddy stood staring, full of disbelief, anger, feeling deceived by a close friend.
 Then he broke into a broad smile.

 “Oh Baba, my baba, truly Sathya Sai Baba, what a miracle!
 Even when you found this prying man sitting in your sacred temple with his polluted camera, you did not reject my laddoos.
 You came in the form of rats! “

 He joined his hands and bowed his head before an imaginary image of his god in the disguise of rats..

 Reddy’s strange gesture and loud exclamation got noticed; men of all ranks gathered around and had a good look at the Polaroid photo.
-Some hissed, others made strange noises in their respective languages..
+Some hissed in disgust, others made strange noises in their respective languages..